2mal3/EnderGames/README.md

 A Paper plugin that revives GommeHD’s discontinued EnderGames mode - reimagined and optimized for the newer Minecraft versions.

-## Using the Plugin

-Install the plugin as usual on a Paper Server for Minecraft 1.21.4 of your choice.
-It is advisable to use a new world, as this can be damaged by the game.
-The game can only be started by server operators with the command `/endergames start`.

-### Recommended Server Settings

-- `spawn-protection=0`
-- `simulation-distance` at least 6
-- `force-gamemode=false`
-- `allow-nether=false` optional, to have the original EnderGames experience

 ## Kits

 - <details>